 - School counselor tests

-Once a school counselor has completed all the required training, they are met with various opportunities for full-time employment.
+Once a school counselor or school psychologist has completed all the required training and has become a licensed professional counselor, they are met with various opportunities for full-time employment.

 - Work as a school counselor in the public school system (Kindergarten, Elementary, Middle, or High School)

 - Work at a private school at any level

 - Work for the school board or district